irsyadramadhan/recipe-mobile/README.md

 ## About the Project

-recipe-mobile is a mobile android recipe sharing application, where users can post, update, and delete their recipes.
+Recipe Mobile is a mobile android recipe sharing application, where users can post, update, and delete their recipes.

 ## Tech Stack